General hyperplane sections of log canonical threefolds in positive characteristic: Geometrically log canonical (resp. geometrically klt) singularities

 \begin{proof} The assertion follows from the classification (Theorem \ref{classification} (2), (3) below) combining with Propositions \ref{* for rational}, \ref{* for cusp}, \ref{* for twisted cusp}, \ref{* for cusp2}, \ref{* for simple nodal elliptic} and \ref{* for simple elliptic}. \end{proof}

 \begin{cor} Let $X$ be a $2$-dimensional geometrically normal variety over a field $k$ of characteristic $p>3$ and $x_1, \dots, x_n \in X$ be the non-smooth points of $X$ over $k$.
 Suppose that $X$ is log canonical at $x_i$ and the residue field $\kappa(x_i)$ of $X$ at $x_i$ is separable over $k$ for every $i$.
-We further assume that one of the following holds: \begin{enumerate}[label=\textup{(\alph*)}] \item The singularity $(x_i \in X)$ is not a simple regular elliptic for every $i$, or \item $k$ is a finitely generated over a perfect field $k_0$ with the transcendental degree $1$. \end{enumerate} Then $X$ is geometrically log canonical over $k$. \end{cor}
+Then $X$ is geometrically log canonical over $k$. \end{cor}

 \begin{proof} This follows from Lemma \ref{criterion2} and Corollary \ref{* for lc}. \end{proof}